steemit/smt-whitepaper/smt-manual/manual.md

 # Decentralized Exchange

-One of the valuable features of SMTs is their immediate access to functioning, unmanned markets against the liquid asset, STEEM.
+One of the valuable features of SMTs is their immediate access to functioning unmanned markets against the liquid asset, STEEM.

 ## Automatic Order Matching